liferay/liferay-docs/develop/tutorials/articles/mobile-sdk-builder/building-mobile-sdks.markdown

    source files and run Service Builder again.

 3. Build your WSDD using Service Builder.
-The SDK Builder relies on the WSDD to discover your portlet's remote services, so make sure you build the WSDD before deploying your portlet.
+The SDK Builder relies on the WSDD to discover your portlet's remote services, so make sure to build the WSDD before deploying your portlet.

 4. Deploy your portlet with its WSDD.